 2. Get Quote

-Pay-in Provider requests a quote for a specific payment, specifying the amount (either in settlement currency USD or payout currency) and target currency.
+OFI requests a quote for a specific payment, specifying the amount (either in settlement currency USD or payout currency) and target currency.
 The request initiates the payment flow.

 3. Quote Response

 Network searches the order book for the best available quote that satisfies the required volume.
 Selection considers both rate competitiveness and available credit limit capacity between counterparties.
-Response includes the local currency amount, USDT settlement amount, and quote ID.
+Response includes the local currency amount, USD settlement amount, and quote ID.
 Average latency: 20-50 milliseconds.

-4. Create Payment
+8. Create Payment

-6. Payment Accepted
+10. Payment Accepted

 Network confirms the payment request is accepted and will be routed to the selected Payout Provider.

-7. Payout Request
+11. Payout Request

-8. Payout Accepted
+12. Payout Accepted

 Payout Provider responds within 30 seconds indicating acceptance or rejection.
 If accepted, the provider commits to completing the payout.
 At this moment of acceptance, settlement amounts are locked in.
 Provider validates travel rule data against internal AML rules and may reject if suspicious transactions are identified.

-9. Credit Usage Notification (to Pay-in Provider)
+13. Credit Usage Notification (to OFI)

-10. Credit Usage Notification (to Payout Provider)
+14. Credit Usage Notification (to Payout Provider)

-11. Payout Success
+15. Payout Success

-12. Payment Confirmed
+16. Payment Confirmed

 Payment flow notes